MaxRobertsDear/CV/README.md

 #### What I'm looking for in a job role

-* An opportunity to contribute from day 1.
+* To contribute from day 1.
-* An opportunity to enact measurable change.
+* To enact measurable change.
 * To see projects from concept to delivery.
-* Different challenges from week to week.
+* To face new challenges, regularly.

 #### What I'm looking for in a team